CSOIreland/Code-Transcompiler-using-LLMs-public/README.md

   - via CICD using Jenkins (or similar) continuous integration tool.
 Posit supply an overview of this method [https://solutions.posit.co/operations/deploy-methods/ci-cd/jenkins/](https://solutions.posit.co/operations/deploy-methods/ci-cd/jenkins/)

 ### Docker
+**The CSO is not responsible for any problems you encounter using Docker.**
 There are 4 docker related config values available to edit in the config.yml file. \
 `docker[port]`: defines the port the docker image runs on \
 `docker[host]`: defines the host the docker image runs on \